 - Insert each DDR memory module vertically into its slot.
 Pay attention to the notch along the bottom of the module to prevent inserting the module incorrectly.
-(See support information below.) - 2.
+(See support information and the note below.) - 2.
 Gently press down on the memory module until it snaps into place.